The vision was to empower Hong Kong customers to grow and unlock more possibilities by providing a truly digital and personalised banking experience.

 By helping to create a team of DevOps champions, GFT is also helping to ensure Mox can continue to flex, adapt and pioneer, ensuring its long-term, sustainable growth in this intensely competitive global marketplace.

-Working alongside the Mox engineers, GFT designed a native bank, operating on Vault – a customised core technology platform from Thought Machine – and deploying it on an Amazon Web Services (AWS) cloud-based virtual infrastructure, which delivers an integrated banking solution and enabled delivery at a pace.
+Working alongside the Mox engineers, GFT designed a native bank, operating on Vault – a customised core technology platform from Thought Machine – and deploying it on an Amazon Web Services (AWS) cloud-based virtual infrastructure, which delivers an integrated banking solution and enabled delivery at pace.

 Vault allows clients to create financial products as Python code, using Thought Machine's smart contracts system.